Jayant-Duneja/imdb-chatbot/README.md

 ## Usage

 Once the application is running, you can interact with the IMDb chatbot by typing queries related to movies or TV shows.
 The chatbot will respond with information retrieved from the IMDb database.
+To extract Imdb data, I am using this rapidapi : https://rapidapi.com/apidojo/api/imdb8/

 ## Contact